 Heavily infested, or patchy hedges, are unsightly and will never recover as well as homeowners would like.
 In this case, the best thing to do is 1) cut the hedge back to about 8″ above grade in late winter, before bud-break.
 You may get away with cutting back sections of the hedge only; 2) in June, spray the sprouting stumps with a contact insecticide (oystershell will attack stems right to the base of the plant); and 3) as your new hedge grows, monitor pest populations in early June and spray with a contact insecticide, if necessary.
 Through careful monitoring and appropriate spray treatments, this insect is easily controlled.
 Exception: If you hedge is “nearly-dead” or devoid of vigour, you would best remove, grind the stumps, and replace the plants.

 To book pesticide applications, please call early in the season, as spray timing is very important.
-As of 2016, we will be starting a dormant oil program in Calgary.

 UPDATE Spring 2016 – EPIDEMIC